josiahdean/Swin-unit-feedback-blocker/README.md

 # Swin-unit-feedback-blocker
+*Disclaimer: Not affiliated with Swinburne University of Technology or Blackboard*

-Browser extension to block unit feedback popup (not affiliated with Swinburne or Blackboard) So far, I've only made a Chrome extension, because I don't have the popup show in my Firefox installation (it could be all the other extensions installed).
+Browser extension to block unit feedback popup.
+So far, I've only made a Chrome extension, because I don't have the popup show in my Firefox installation (it could be all the other extensions installed).

 ## Installation instructions: